BelaPlatform/pure-data-web-GUI/README.md

-# overview
+# Overview

 To make Pd send it's gui procotol data to us, we have to give it a TCP port at startup

 `pd -guiport 56026`

-On the frontend side, we have to use WebSockets, though.
-Thus, we need a shim between pd and the frontend.
+On the frontend side, we have to use WebSockets though.
+Thus, we need a shim between Pd and the frontend.

-# setup pd
+# Setup Pd

-currently, the core->gui cummunication is a PR of a POC by umlaeute https://github.com/pure-data/pure-data/pull/1765
+currently, the core→gui communication is a PR of a POC by umlaeute https://github.com/pure-data/pure-data/pull/1765

-## get pd code
+## Get Pd code

 https://github.com/umlaeute/pure-data.git
 check out branch remotes/origin/feature/1695/draft-1

-## build & install
+## Build & install

 `./autogen.sh`